 Integrated Healthcare Psychology Internship

-Wheeler Clinic, celebrating more than 50 years of innovative community healthcare, is excited to announce the launch of our new psychology internship program for the fall of 2020.
+Wheeler Clinic, celebrating more than 50 years of innovative community healthcare, is pleased to announce our newly granted full Member status in APPIC.
+We are currently accepting applications for our Integrated Healthcare Psychology Internship program for the fall of 2022, through the APPIC Match process.
 Thank you for your interest in our program.

 You may learn more about this unique opportunity by downloading our Integrated Healthcare Psychology Internship PDF manual below.